netdata/netdata/claim/README.md

 * connect a new node to Netdata Cloud and add it to the War Room you are in
 * add a previously connected node to the War Room you are in

-If your case is to connect a new node and add it to the War Room, you will need to tell us what environment is the node running on (Linux, Docker, macOS, Kubernetes) and then we will provide you with a script to initiate the connection process.
+If your case is to connect a new node and add it to the War Room, you will need to tell us what environment the node is running on (Linux, Docker, macOS, Kubernetes) and then we will provide you with a script to initiate the connection process.
 You just will need to copy and paste it into your node's terminal.
-See one of the follwoing sections depending on your case:
+See one of the following sections depending on your case:
 * [Linux](#connect-an-agent-running-in-linux)
 * [Docker](#connect-an-agent-running-in-docker)
 * [macOS](#connect-an-agent-running-in-macos)